pebakery/pebakery-docs/Commands/File/FileVersion.md

 **Alias**: `Retrieve,FileVersion`

-Get version of the file.
+Retrieves the version number of the specified file.

 ## Syntax